zio/zio/docs/interop/catseffect.md

 ### Cats App

-As a convenience, you application can extend `CatsApp`, which automatically brings an implicit `Runtime[Environment]` into scope
+As a convenience, your application can extend `CatsApp`, which automatically brings an implicit `Runtime[Environment]` into scope.

 ### Timer